I was young, and Jewish, from the south, and IN LOVE

-of a southern preacher—so naturally I ended up
+with a preacher’s boy—so naturally I ended up following

-was mandatory, so I took The Old Testament,
+so I took the course on The Old Testament,

 in which the professor kept going on about Yahweh.

 At first, I didn’t know what in the world she was talking about.

 In Hebrew, YHWH is pronounced Adonai,

 and I kept wondering how she couldn’t know that.